beeva-arturomartinez/beeva-best-practices/devops/configuration_management/README.md

 ```
 The notation ```FACTER_<variable>``` generate an environment variable with the value <variable> through the facter.

-In the points 3.3 and 3.4 it is explained in the used backends over and above of yaml, to encrypt sensitive content (hiera-eyaml) and deploying environment independent static files (hiera-file).
+In the sections 3.3 and 3.4 it is explained in the used backends over and above of yaml, to encrypt sensitive content (hiera-eyaml) and deploying environment independent static files (hiera-file).

 It is possible to know a value of a parameter inside the hierarchy executing a command from the Puppetmaster.
 To do that it is necessary a symbolic link between /etc/hiera.yaml (the file reads hiera by default from the CLI) and /etc/puppet/hiera.yaml, where it is defined the hierarchy that Puppet will use.
 In this way, it is possible to know the parameter value thorugh the described syntax in: